JanDeDobbeleer/oh-my-posh/docs/docs/config-block.md

 ### Type

 Tells the engine what to do with the block.
-There are three options:
+There are two options:

 - `prompt` renders one or more segments
 - `rprompt` renders one or more segments aligned to the right of the cursor.
 Only one `rprompt` block is permitted.